-We present the probability of the original token \(\mathcal{L}_c(o_c)\) and \(\mathcal{L}_p(o_p)\) in Figures ~\ref{fig:diff_r_same_s_probabilities} and \ref{fig:diff_r_same_s_patch_prob}, respectively.
-We observe that the probability of \(\mathcal{L}_p(o_p)\) starts increasing in layers 10-15 for \textit{es}, \textit{vi}, \textit{tr}, and \textit{ko} while the increase starts from layers 15-20 for \textit{ru}, \textit{uk}, and \textit{ar}.
-In \mtfive{}, this increase is more uniform across languages and occurs slightly later.
-As for \(\mathcal{L}_c(o_c)\), unlike the previous experiment, we observe that in \xglm{}, the probability decreases early for all languages (except \textit{tr}), plateaus around the middle layers, and then drops to zero by the mid-layer range.
-In \mtfive{}, similar to the previous experiment, the probability of \(\mathcal{L}_c(o_c)\) drops at the beginning but, instead of plateauing, it continues to decline until it reaches zero around layer 17.
+We observe that the probability of \(\mathcal{L}_c(o_c)\) (Figures ~\ref{fig:diff_r_same_s_probabilities}) in decoder-only models, unlike the previous experiment, decreases early for all languages (except \textit{tr} and \textit{ko}), plateaus around the middle layers, and then drops to zero by the mid-layer range.
+For \mtfive{}, the probability drops at the beginning but, instead of plateauing as before, it continues to decline until it reaches zero.
+When compared to the former experiment (Figure \ref{fig:same_r_diff_s_probabilities}), this suggests that the relation information is encoded in the middle layers, as \(\mathcal{L}_c(o_c)\) decreases earlier when the patch and context have different relations.

-In terms of predictions, we find that \(\mathcal{L}_c(o_p)\) is frequently predicted for \xglm{} (Figure \ref{fig:diff_r_same_s_layers}), while \(\mathcal{L}_p(o_c)\) appears but less often (see Figure \ref{fig:same_r_diff_s_layers_appendix} and Table~\ref{table_results_patch}).
-This suggests that in layers 15-21, the patched last token representation primarily captures the relation \(r_p\), without yet encoding the output language or subject information.
-Therefore, in \xglm{}, the relation and language representations are disentangled, as the relation flows to the last token before the output language does.
+In terms of predictions, we find that \(\mathcal{L}_c(o_p)\) is frequently predicted for \xglm{} and \eurollm{} (Figure \ref{fig:diff_r_same_s_layers}), while \(\mathcal{L}_p(o_c)\) appears but less often (Table~\ref{appendix:table_swapped_counts_diff_r}).
+In line with the previous observation, the plot shows that the last token representation in the middle layers where \(\mathcal{L}_c(o_p)\) is predicted, primarily captures the relation from the patch \(r_p\), without yet encoding the output language or subject information (as these are taken from the context).
+Therefore, in decoder-only models, the relation and language representations are disentangled, as the relation flows to the last token before the output language does.
 Allowing the relation to be combined with different languages.